-- 1. The Defense Committee on Trauma (DCoT) will now oversee the CPG process. - 2.
-CPG approval process will start with DCoT Chief, Performance Improvement (PI) Chief and JTS Chief. - 3.
-CPG process has been updated to add the role of the CPG manager who will track and coordinate CPG process with the lead author. - 4.
-Submit CPG topic ideas, corrections, and questions to dha.jbsa.healthcare-ops.list.jts- cpg@health.mil
+- 1. Streamlined and added links to the Author Guidance CPG - 2.
+Submit CPG topic ideas, corrections, and questions to: dha.jbsa.healthcare-ops.list.jts-cpg@health.mil

 INTRODUCTION

 The JTS CPGs were developed out of necessity to reduce variability in care, improve quality, measure outcomes, and weigh the benefits against the risks and costs of specific interventions.
 These CPGs provide recommendations to deployed clinicians about the care of trauma patients with specific conditions and are not a substitute for clinical judgment.
 The CPGs were developed through evidence-based research, systematic review of the literature, PI indicators and input from Subject Matter Experts (SMEs).